pbotros/river/README.md

 # River

 A high-throughput, structured streaming framework built atop Redis Streams.
-Designed to stream megabytes/sec of data from one writer to multiple readers, as found in IoT and research applications.
+Capable of streaming large-volume, high-bandwidth data from one producer to multiple consumers; suitable for use in many IoT and research applications.
 Supports "ingestion" of streams via a separate binary that persists past & present River streams to disk for immediate offline analysis.

 Written in C++ with bindings in Python.